 After showing Sarah her alternative options, she quickly moved her money into ETFs where she is happily in low-cost, tax-efficient, higher-yielding investments.

 Ready to start your investing journey as well?
-Grab a FREE copy of your “Investing-Ready“ checklist and see where you stand.
-Remember, everyone’s journey is different, but there are a few things you need to check off before you start putting your money to work.
+Grab a copy of your "Investing-Ready" checklist in our FREE resource library and see where you stand.
+Remember, everyone's journey is different, but there are a few things you need to check off before you start putting your money to work.
 Find out what these are in this checklist!